 Andy has always had a passion for North Star, its values and the ways that it can transform its campers.
 Andy began at North Star as a camper himself.
 By the time he was a 15-year-old Counselor in Training, Andy had set his sights on being a camp director.
 He worked his way through the ranks on staff becoming the Junior Village Director and resident J-1 counselor.
 After graduating from Northwestern University, Andy spent four years working full-time as the Boys Camp Director at Camp Lenox in Massachusetts.

 He returned to North Star in 2009 as an Associate Director.
-During the 2011 summer, Andy was named a co-director, and it was announced that Andy would become the third owners of North Star, carrying on the legacy of North Star’s founders Lou and Renee Rosenblum from Leb and Sue.
+During the 2011 summer, Andy was named a co-director, and it was announced that Andy would become the third owner of North Star, carrying on the legacy of North Star’s founders Lou and Renee Rosenblum from Leb and Sue.
 Andy is also the proud parent of his daughter Laney.

 Our Program Director during the summer, Dan has spent the last 30 summers at North Star.
 Dan started as a camper in our youngest age group and worked his way from camper to CIT to counselor to administrator.
 Dan has worn many hats through his years at North Star as he has been a Village Director, the special programs director and a trip leader.
 Dan grew up in Deerfield, IL, and graduated from the University of Wisconsin-Madison with a degree in Political Science, and has since acquired his teaching certificate.
 Dan also speaks to other camp professionals about various topics including staff development.